☀︎

 My Android phone prevents me from taking screenshots if an app author doesn’t want me to. [ It] prevents me from recording phone calls at the request of my carrier, even though it’s legal for me to do so in my jurisdiction.
 I’m not loving where all this is going.—jeffparsons at HN

 Thus, we have the power to declare that the trampling of human rights now occurring in the technology realm is not acceptable, and hasn’t been for quite some time.
 Of course, this is a power available to us only when realized.
-We must band together, demand respect from service providers, and even build some of our own solutions.
+We must band together, demand respect from product and service providers, curate, and even build some of our own solutions.

 (Why yes, this is the theme of the Pixar film A Bug’s Life, if anyone needs a little inspiration. ;-)

-The Good Old Days
+Background: The Good Old Days

 Slumbering Giants Awaken

 What Now?
+Expand the Mission

 How did we get here?